Bosko Shipwrecked!

-Bosko Shipwrecked! is the thirteenth title in the Looney Tunes series featuring Bosko.
+Bosko Shipwrecked! is a 1931 American animated comedy film.
+It is the thirteenth film in the Looney Tunes series featuring Bosko.
 It was released on September 5, 1931.
 (Note: Archived from a September 10 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
-It is directed by Hugh Harman, and is the first Looney Tunes short to only have one director, as well as the first short to not be directed or co-directed by Rudolf Ising.
+It is directed by Hugh Harman, as well as the first short to not be directed or co-directed by Rudolf Ising.
 The film score was composed by Frank Marsales.